Adrian Leslie, Darkwoods project manager (Photo by Adrienne Shaw)

 I started out as a wildlife and forestry technician working during the summer for Parks Canada as I was going through school; first, a forestry diploma, then a natural resource science degree, followed by a master’s degree in environment and management.
 For the past 15 years, I have been focused on terrestrial ecosystem research and restoration with a focus on forest health issues, fire ecology and climate change adaptation.

-What are you hoping to achieve through your work at NCC?
+What are you hoping to achieve through your work at the Nature Conservancy of Canada?

 To be manager of the Darkwoods property is a dream come true.
 To manage multiple watersheds that stretch from the tops of the mountains down to where the water reaches Kootenay Lake is a truly unique opportunity.
 I hope to maintain the natural beauty of the area and the full complement of species currently on the property by using the best available science to help guide the ecosystem through challenges associated with climate change.

 Describe a typical day at work.

-On most days during the summer (there is no access from November to June due to very high snowpacks), I am travelling on the Darkwoods property assisting researchers and contractors that are helping with maintenance and restoration projects.
-If it is a particularly good day I will have time to explore new parts of the property to look for rare or endangered species, identify restoration needs or survey old-growth forests.
+On most days during the summer (there is no access from November to June due to very high snowpacks), I travel on the Darkwoods property assisting researchers and contractors who are helping with maintenance and restoration projects.
+If it is a particularly good day, I will have time to explore new parts of the property to look for rare or endangered species, identify restoration needs or survey old-growth forests.